KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 Keep independent with scenarios and internal logic for production is also important for this kind of tests.

-# tips2: Don't run tests for all boundaries
+# tips2: Don't conduct tests for all boundaries
 Test for all boundaries is better to implement in the unit test.
 Because UI test is too slower than the unit test.
 So, if you implement all boundaries in UI side, it is better to move test from UI to unit and remove it from UI tests in the future.